Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 I earn a commission if you make a purchase, at no additional cost to you.

-It’s designed to be light and transportable, so you can brew your coffee in your kitchen at home, at the office, or even while traveling.
+It's designed to be lightweight and transportable, allowing you to brew your coffee at home, in the office, or even while traveling.

 Additionally, you can use it to brew any quantity of pour over coffee, from a single cup to enough for all your brunch guests.

-The sleek, stylish design will look great on your kitchen counter, but it is still compact enough to store in the cupboard or kitchen drawer.
+The sleek, stylish design will look great on your kitchen counter, but it remains compact enough to store in a cupboard or kitchen drawer.

 Bottom line: These filters are best suited for those who enjoy brewing pour over coffee and want to produce better-tasting coffee with less waste.